Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: System Model and Problem Formulation

-where $\mathbb{E}\{\cdot\}$ is the expectation notation which is taken with respect to the system randomness (i.e., the energy arrival and source processes) and the (possibly random) decision variables $\alpha(t)$ and $\beta(t)$ made in reaction to the best possible available information.
+with variables ${ \{\alpha(t),\beta(t)\}_{t=1,2,\ldots} }$, where the constraint \eqref{Cons_smp_trans_S2} is the energy causality constraint.
+Furthermore, $\mathbb{E}\{\cdot\}$ is the expectation notation which is taken with respect to the system's randomness (due to the source, the energy arrivals, and the wireless channel) and the (possibly randomized) decision variables $\alpha(t)$ and $\beta(t)$ made in reaction to the available observations at the controller.